aduffy70/Crepidomanes_GBS_manuscript/Crepidomanes_GBS_manuscript.md

 ## Removing non-_Crepidomanes_ genetic signal and investigating genetic variation in _C. intricatum_

 To explore genetic variation in _C. intricatum_, gametophyte samples assigned as _C.intricatum_ and gametophytes assigned as _C. intricatum_ or mixed/unknown were further analyzed separately.
-To see if the genetic signal from _V. boschiana_ and _D. petersii_ in the potentially mixed samples could be removed bioinformatically and allow them to be included in the analysis, loci were identified as "_Crepidomanes_ loci" or "Non-_Crepidomanes_ loci" based on whether they were present in any sample assigned as _D. petersii_ or _V. boschiana_.
+To see if the genetic signal from _V. boschiana_ and _D. petersii_ in the potentially mixed samples could be removed bioinformatically allowing the _C. intricatum_ genetic signal to be analyzed, loci were identified as "_Crepidomanes_ loci" or "Non-_Crepidomanes_ loci" based on whether they were present in any sample assigned as _D. petersii_ or _V. boschiana_.
 We hypothesized that removing these non-_Crepidomanes_ loci from a sample with mixed genetic signal would remove loci specific to _D. petersii_ or _V. boschiana_ as well as loci shared between those species and _C. intricatum_, leaving mostly loci unique to _C. intricatum_.
 Four _C. intricatum_ subsets of the data were generated from the base dataset, with and without mixed/unknown samples, and with and without non-_Crepidomanes_ loci, each using a minimum sample coverage cutoff of 50% (Table 3).
 Patterns of genetic variation in each dataset were analyzed using Structure and neighbor-joining Euclidean distance trees.
 Isolation by distance was tested using Mantel tests and Pearson's product-moment correlation with adagenet in R, and genetic distances were compared at different geographic scales and in glaciated and non-glaciated sites.

+NOTE- WHAT ABOUT basic descriptive population genetic stats (AMOVA, pairwise Fst, obs vs exp het, allelic richness, etc.)?
+I think most will require grouping samples by region since many sites have only a single sample.
+How can I actually quantify the amount of variation in my samples?
+In other words, do I have evidence that Crepidomanes has low levels of genetic variation over its range?
+Can I get an Fst for all three species?
+Are there published Fst values for other filmies for comparison?

+NOTE- Evanno deltaK?
+Won't help for Crep-only datasets because it can't tell you if the optimum K=1.
+Run it on other datasets just so I can say I did it.
+In the end we will use K=3 on the all species runs because that is the clustering that makes sense for 3 species.
+On the Crep+Mixed we can use just about any K to show that the mixed samples group separately from the Crep samples.
+On the Crep-only, pretty much any K will show that the groupings don't make geographic sense and the samples that look the most different also happen to be the samples with lowest locus counts.

 RESULTS
 =======